wysiwygjs/wysiwygjs.github.io/README.md

 * jQuery
 * FontAwesome (or JPG/PNG/GIF/SVG images)

-The toolbar is easy to extend.
+The toolbar is easy to extend - e.g. smiley, fontname and fontsize buttons below.
 It is used on a website with 300M page impressions a month.

 wysiwyg.js-API: